lnxpy/pyaction/docs/contributing.md

 Once you're all set and need to test your changes in the supported environments, simply run `tox` and it'll grab your changes and puts them into test.

-If you've changed the docs and want to see the resuls, run the following command and it'll serve your docs on `localhost:8000`.
+If you've changed the docs and want to see the results, run the following command and it'll serve your docs on [http://localhost:8000](http://localhost:8000).

 ```bash
 tox -e docs -- serve